 The romance of falling snow never gets clichéd.
 As an overcast sky finally gives and feathery snowflakes come floating down dreamily, the universe seems to tune to slow motion.
 The dreamscape of a campsite caught in the romance of falling snow becomes true on treks like Brahmatal at winter’s peak.

-The romance gives way to sheer thrill when snow starts to fall during the hours of trek.
+The romance gives way to sheer thrill when the snow starts to fall during the hours of trek.
 The experience of becoming one with the silence of the snowfall and finding the world blurring into whiteness is chillingly surreal!

 With a number of beginner-fit winter treks on offer, like Chopta and Brahmatal, you can easily think of making the little ones in your family a party in the winter adventure.
 The memory of a snowball fight on the slopes can be the best gift of childhood.